-The brakes described in these operating instructions have been designed and built on the basis of an analysis of hazards and in accordance with the requirements of the applicable harmonized standards and technical specifications.
+The brakes described in these Operating Instructions have been designed and built on the basis of an analysis of hazards and in accordance with the requirements of the applicable harmonised standards and technical specifications.
 They correspond to the state of the art and provide maximum safety.
-However, safety hazards can only be avoided if the user of the equipment takes adequate precautions and makes sure that safety instructions are strictly adhered to.
-It is the duty of the machine owner to plan these measures and to check their implementation.
+However, safety hazards can only be avoided if the user of the equipment takes adequate precautions and makes sure that the safety instructions are strictly adhered to.
+It is the duty of the user of the machine to plan these measures and to check their implementation.

-The machine owner is required to ensure that:
+The user is required to ensure that:

-- the brakes are only used in accordance with their intended use (see "Product description" section). - the brakes are in perfect working order and checked at regular intervals. - a complete and fully legible copy of these operating instructions is kept available at the place of use of the brakes at all times. - start-up, maintenance and repair work is only done by authorized and suitably qualified personnel. - such personnel are kept informed on all relevant occupational safety and environmental protection issues and familiar with these operating instructions and with the safety information contained herein. - the brakes are not exposed to other strong magnetic fields.
+- the brakes are only used in accordance with their intended use (see Section 2 Product description). - the brakes are in perfect working order and checked at regular intervals. - a complete and fully legible copy of these Operating Instructions is kept available at the place of use of the brakes at all times. - start-up, maintenance and repair work is only done by authorised and suitably qualified personnel. - such personnel are kept informed on all relevant occupational safety and environmental protection issues and familiar with these Operating Instructions and with the safety information contained herein. - the brakes are not exposed to other strong magnetic fields.